menu

 Overview

 Middleburgh is a very small village located in the state of New York.
-With a population of 1,150 people and just one neighborhood, Middleburgh is the 731st largest community in New York.
-Much of the housing stock in Middleburgh was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,164 people and just one neighborhood, Middleburgh is the 731st largest community in New York.
+Middleburgh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-Middleburgh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Middleburgh isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Middleburgh are a mix of both white- and blue-collar jobs.
 Overall, Middleburgh is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Middleburgh who work in office and administrative support (15.52%), teaching (9.70%), and food service (9.10%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.59% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.